mpp-doric/Android-Security-Reference/README.md

 1. It may help others
 2. Others may help me (by correcting / adding to the ref)

+Still very much WIP and lots to come!

 Feel free to contribute!

 ##Style